mtaktash/spotify_library_manager/README.md

 - Run `python transfer_all_playlists_from_spotify_to_tidal.py -f`
   - All arguments are the same
 ### Transfer playlists from a list
-- Create a list of playlists, example list is in `playlists.txt`.
-It should contain eigher user playlists names or spotify playlist links
+- Create a list of playlists, example list is in `playlists.txt`
+- It should contain spotify playlist links or playlist names (but only for playlists created by the logged user)
 - Run `bash transfer_playlists_list.sh playlists.txt`
 - Missing tracks will be automatically saved

 Was inspired by https://github.com/canta2899/spotify-to-tidal